CommunityToolkit/WindowsCommunityToolkit/readme.md

 - [Toasts](https://blogs.msdn.microsoft.com/tiles_and_toasts/2015/07/02/adaptive-and-interactive-toast-notifications-for-windows-10/)

 ## Feedback and Requests
-Please use [GitHub issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for bug reports and feature requests.
+Please use [GitHub issues](https://github.com/Microsoft/WindowsCommunityToolkit/issues) for bug reports and feature requests.
 For feature requests, please also create en entry in our [Uservoice](https://wpdev.uservoice.com/forums/110705-universal-windows-platform/category/193402-uwp-community-toolkit).
-For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/uwp-community-toolkit) where questions should be tagged with the tag `uwp-community-toolkit`
+For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/uwp-community-toolkit) where questions should be tagged with the tag `windows-community-toolkit`

 ## Contributing
 Do you want to contribute?
 Here are our [contribution guidelines](https://github.com/Microsoft/UWPCommunityToolkit/blob/master/contributing.md).